openapi-ts/openapi-typescript/docs/about.md

 ### vs. swagger-codegen

-openapi-typescript was created specifically to be a lighterweight, easier-to-use alternative to swagger-codegen that doesn’t require the Java runtime or running an OpenAPI server.
-Nor does it generate heavyweight clientside code.
+openapi-typescript was created specifically to be a lighter-weight, easier-to-use alternative to swagger-codegen that doesn’t require the Java runtime or running an OpenAPI server.
+Nor does it generate heavyweight client-side code.
 In fact, all the code openapi-typescript generates is **runtime free static types** for maximum performance and minimum client weight.

 ### vs. openapi-typescript-codegen